BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 The 🁢 symbol is the location of your _text cursor_ on the command line.
 Anything you type will appear under the text cursor and the text cursor will move to the next spot.

-All the text you see in the console was created by what is known as the _shell_ application (the Mac defaults to the shell application known as _bash_).
+All the text you see in the console was created by what is known as the _shell_ application (the Mac defaults to the shell application known as _zsh_).

 Often the words terminal, console, command line, shell, or bash are used interchangeably, but these each are are all slightly different.

 Someday you may want to switch to a more sophisticated Terminal applications (_iTerm_ is popular), or switch to a more sophisted text shell (_tsch_ is popular), or both.
-For the purpose of this _Intro to the Command Line_ tutorial we will only be using the default Mac _Terminal_ app, and the _bash_ command line text shell.
+For the purpose of this _Intro to the Command Line_ tutorial we will only be using the default Mac _Terminal_ app, and the _zsh_ command line text shell.

 Running a Command
 -----------------